kaiowz/Cinema-API-NodeJS/readme.md

 # Cinema API

-This API was build to simulate the functionality of movie theather web sites.
+This API was build to simulate the functionality of movie theather with movies and sessions.

 ### Made with:
 **N**ode Js / **E**xpress / **M**ongoDB